barbazul/1kfa/mod_guide_player.md

 The GM should be honest with the narrative, stay true to their goals and try to provide the kind of fun the player has signaled they want to have.

-The GM shall not present a player a card the character is unable to use.
+The GM shouldn't present a player a card the character is unable to use.

 ### Mundane Items: Armor, weapons, etc